uxdxdev/pricedropalertzbot/README.md

 functionality needed into a serverless architecture and the constraints it presents.

-Go and follow the bot here twitter.com/PriceDropAlertz and send it some items to track!
-If you want to request a new feature send twitter.com/Beautifwhale a message.
+Go and follow the bot [here](https://twitter.com/PriceDropAlertz) and send it some items to track!
+If you want to request a new feature send [@Beautifwhale](https://twitter.com/Beautifwhale) a message.

 ## Info